collinjbrown/CSCI-250_Final-Project/README.md

     genre that isn't represented in our data.
  - Wait half a second (quite literally) for the prediction to be generated.
  - Enjoy!

+## IDE
+ - Open Visual Studio or VS Code or whatever your preferred IDE is.
+ - Run 'sales_prediction.py'.
+ - Voila!

 # To Do
- - Add an interface to make interactions easier (and more constrained).
+ - ~~Add an interface to make interactions easier (and more constrained).~~
  - Add some neat features such as allowing the prediction of sales in particular countries.
  - ChatGPT has recommended the following features:
     - "Implement a recommendation system to suggest games to users based on their input data and the sales data."